McCaslin History, Family Crest & Coats of Arms

 The root of the ancient Dalriadan-Scottish name McCaslin is the Gaelic form of Absolom, which means peace.
 Historically this name can be found in The Bible, as the name of the third son of King David, who was killed for rebellion against his father.

 Early Origins of the McCaslin family

-Another 238 words (17 lines of text) covering the year 1421 is included under the topic Early McCaslin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McCaslin research.
+Another 103 words (7 lines of text) covering the years 1421, 1692, 1766, 1692, 1716 and are included under the topic Early McCaslin History in all our PDF Extended History products and printed products wherever possible.

 McCaslin Spelling Variations

 The translation of Gaelic names in the Middle Ages was not a task undertaken with great care.
 Records from that era show an enormous number of spelling variations, even in names referring to the same person.
 Over the years McCaslin has appeared as MacAuslan, MacAslan, MacAsland, MacAusland, MacAuslane, Mac Auslin, MacCauslan, MacCausland, MacCauseland and many more.

 Early Notables of the McCaslin family (pre 1700)

 Notable amongst the Clan from early times was Baron Alexander MacAuslan who reputedly killed the Duke of Clarence, brother of King Henry V of England at the Battle of Beauge in Normandy in 1421.

 Further to the south in Wales, William Caslon the Elder (1692-1766), the famous type-founder, was born in 1692 at Cradley, Worcestershire, near Halesowen, Shropshire.
 He served his apprenticeship to...